 A CSP may parse 50 terabytes of data across 50 different platforms, but one motivated bad actor with admin privileges can still piece things together.
 The Capital One breach is a prime example of that.
 Using Machina with Google Cloud’s External Key Manager, you appropriately limit access, and if a bad actor manages to get into your environment, you’ll have full visibility into all their fetches and creates.

-Besides GCE, this first phase extends to BQ, where every table or even every data element can now have a customer-controlled key.
+Besides GCE, this first phase extends to BQ, where every table can now have a customer-controlled key.
 The granularity of keys and the attribute-based access controls of Machina are really appealing for managing privileged access to complex data stores.
 You can get really specific about which service can access which keys under what conditions.
 And the visibility to every transaction solves a number of audit and compliance issues.

 On that topic, if you can ensure that keys and the management of them sits outside your CSP, you’re opening the floodgates of what kind of data you can move to the cloud.
 Now you’re talking about solving use cases for HIPAA data, for legal practices…for any type of regulated or sensitive data that has traditionally been managed on-prem.
 Smaller organizations don’t always have IT shops, making them perfect candidates for cloud, but the toxic nature of the data they manage has prevented them from being able to take advantage of as-a-service solutions until now.
 With a third party in the risk model, certain compliance issues simply go away.